2A. MATERIAL ACCOUNTING POLICIES

 Financial assets at fair value through profit or loss (FVTPL)

 Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains or losses arising on remeasurement recognised in the Statement of Profit and Loss.
 The net gain or loss recognised in the Statement of Profit and Loss incorporates any dividend or interest earned on the financial asset.
-Dividend on financial assets at FVTPL is recognised when the Company’s right to receive the dividends is established, it is probable that the economic benefits associated with the dividend will flow to the entity, the dividend does not represent a recovery of part of cost of the investment and the amount of dividend can be measured reliably.
+Dividend on financial assets at FVTPL is recognised when the Company’s right to receive the dividends is established, it is probable that the

 Impairment of financial assets

-The Company applies the expected credit loss model for recognising impairment loss on financial assets measured at amortised cost, loan commitments, trade receivables, financial guarantees not designated as FVTPL and fair value through other comprehensive income and other contractual
+The Company applies the expected credit loss model for recognising impairment loss on financial assets measured at amortised cost, loan commitments, trade receivables, financial guarantees not designated as FVTPL and fair value through other comprehensive income and other contractual rights to receive cash or other financial asset.

 For trade receivables or any contractual right to receive cash or another financial asset that result from revenue transactions, the Company always measures the loss allowance at an amount equal to lifetime expected credit losses.

-Further, for the purpose of measuring lifetime expected credit loss ("ECL") allowance for trade receivables, the Company has used a practical expedient as permitted under Ind AS 109 Financial Instruments.
+Further, for the purpose of measuring lifetime expected credit loss (“”ECL””) allowance for trade receivables, the Company has used a practical expedient as permitted under Ind AS 109 Financial Instruments.
 This expected credit loss allowance is computed based on a provision matrix which takes into account historical credit loss experience and adjusted for forward-looking information.

 For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
 If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12-month ECL.